-- A defined benefit plan This plan is of additional type and relates to all employees. - A supplementary pension scheme This pension scheme is: - of additional type for fire-fighters.
-The temporary pension is paid simultaneously with PARDA annuity, - a life annuity and of differential type for a majority of the beneficiaries of the PARDA scheme.
+- A defined benefit plan This plan is of additional type and relates to all employees; - A supplementary pension scheme This pension scheme is: - of additional type for fire-fighters.
+The additional pension corresponds to the compensation of 50% ARRCO and AGIRC points no-acquired over the period between the release of the PARDA and the age of 65 years; - a life annuity and of differential type for a majority of the beneficiaries of the PARDA scheme.
+This temporary annuity is paid simultaneously to the PARDA pension for firefighters, and between the release of PARDA and the age of 65 for other pre-retirees.
+This